kgajera/hrvst-cli/website/docs/guides/tracking-time.md

 hrvst log <hours> [alias]
 ```

-You will be prompted to pick a project and task assignment or you can use an [alias](/cli/alias)!
+You will be prompted to pick a project and task assignment or you can use an [alias](/cli/alias).

 :::tip

 [Create an alias](/cli/alias#create-an-alias) to skip the project and task assignment prompts!

 :::

+Add notes to the time entry by using one of the following options:

+- Use the string `--notes` option to pass your notes
+- Use the boolean `--editor` option to launch an editor to write your notes

 ## Timer